chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 +++

 {{< warning >}}
-Customers who are using only **Chef Backend** are advised to follow this migration guidance.
+- Customers using only **Chef Backend** are advised to follow this migration guidance.
 Customers using **Chef Manage** or **Private Chef Supermarket** with Chef Backend should not migrate with this.
+- Automate HA do not support the super market authentication with chef-server users credentials.
+- Post Migration Customer can not login with chef-server users to Supermarket.
 {{< /warning >}}

 This page explains the procedure to migrate the existing Chef Backend data to the newly deployed Chef Automate HA.
 This migration involves two steps: